handrews4/CI_PP1_SH/README.md

 - Icons for links in the footer not appearing.
 Realised I'd forgotten to add the Font Awesome script.
 Added the script and the icons appeared.

 - Icon for last link to NT in footer still not appearing, even after adding the Font Awesome Script.
-Tried moving the script to the head of the html document but this did not help.
+Tried moving the script to the head of the html document as indicated by the Font Awesome Site but this did not help.

+- Checked terms and conditions on NT website -

+        "11.
+Linking to the Site

+            11.1.
+You must not link to the Site for commercial purposes without our written agreement.

+            11.2.
+Other than as above, We encourage businesses and others to link their sites to the Site.
+However, if You wish to establish a link to the Site or any of its Content, we require that the link does not open within a frame-set of another website."

-Links to National Trust, British Museum, Longship Project for regular updates as per cl walkthrough
+Links to National Trust, British Museum, Longship Project as per love running walkthrough